ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 executive director) can call a vote without first placing the topic on an IAB meeting agenda.
-If all voting members reply and they have all voted affirmatively or recused themselves, then the decision is considered to have the full consensus of the IAB and does that need to follow the Normal Process described above.
+If all voting members reply and they have all voted affirmatively or recused themselves, then the decision is considered to have the full consensus of the IAB and does not need to follow the Normal Process described above.
 If any voting member votes against the decision, or simply requests a discussion on the topic, then the topic is added to the agenda of an upcoming IAB meeting and the Normal or Alternative Process is followed as usual.